 Multi-environment support

-If you manage multiple Jamf Pro environments — staging and production, or dev and prod — you've probably thought about how to keep them in sync. jamformer can generate a Terraform project structured around a shared module with per-environment root directories, designed for a Git branching workflow where each long-lived branch represents an environment.
+If you manage more than one Jamf environment — staging and production, or dev and prod — jamformer can generate a Terraform project structured around a shared module with per-environment root directories, designed for a Git branching workflow where each long-lived branch represents an environment.

 export JAMF_CLIENT_ID_STAGING=xxx